languagetool-org/languagetool-org.github.io/tips-for-new-committers.md

   so please don't modify the translated MessageBundle files directly in git.
 * If your commit only affects one language, start your commit message with `[xx]`, where `xx` is the language code (like `en` for English)
-* Don't create branches - if you think you need one, discuss this on the forum first (this refers to public branches in the official LanguageTool repository, of course you can create branches as you wish locally and on forks).
 * If your code involves a major change to some core functionality (changing XML markup of the rules, adding a new feature, changing important APIs), ask on the forum before you work on it.